EcoJulia/EcoSISTEM.jl/README.md

 plant biodiversity.
 The underlying model for this is described in the arXiv paper [arXiv:1911.12257 (q-bio.QM)][paper-url], *Dynamic virtual ecosystems as a tool for detecting large-scale responses of biodiversity to environmental and land-use change*.
-Future updates to the package functionality involve incorporating age-structure and epidemiological models.
+This has now been adapted to include basic functionality for spatially explicit, dynamic, stochastic SIR models.
+Future updates to the package functionality involve incorporating age-structure and more complex epidemiological models.

 This package is in beta now, so please raise an issue if you find any problems.
 The code has been substantially optimised for speed and can be fully